scroll-tech/mpt-circuit/integration-tests/README.md

 # Integration test

-We have a series of scripts for interactiving with a l2geth, deliver transactions to it and collect the block trace as a json file,
+We have a series of scripts for interacting with a l2geth, deliver transactions to it and collect the block trace as a json file,

 which would be read the test by the integration-test binary